FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

 Setting Up and Running a PypeIt Reduction
 =========================================

-This section oulines the highlights of how to use PypeIt with LDT/DeVeny data.
+This section outlines the highlights of how to use PypeIt with LDT/DeVeny data.
 It is a condensed and paraphrased version of the :ref:`cookbook`, which is routinely updated and should be referenced for complete and detailed instructions.